ElektraInitiative/libelektra/src/tools/web/client/README.md

 ## Running

-The elektra-web client is now served by `clusterd`, please check [the `clusterd` README](../clusterd/README.md) for information on how to run it.
+The elektra-web client is served by `clusterd`, please check [the `clusterd` README](../clusterd/README.md) for information on how to run it.